 The cottage has its own garden, gated and fence-secured, overlooking the waterway.

 The cottage is designed and insured for a maximum of 2 persons only.
 The 2 persons can be one person with a child, and a one person booking is, of course, welcome.

 Visitors can fish from the banks or hired boats on the reservoir which is managed by Welsh Water (brown trout, fly only).But not open to the public beyond a small fishing consortium and just 2 members of the public per day.

-The location is approximately in the centre of the Pembrokeshire peninsula, at 840 feet above sea level, within easy reach of the coast (nearest 7 miles to Newport / Dinas Head), the off-shore islands of Skomer, Ramsay and Caldy.
+The cottage is approximately in the centre of the Pembrokeshire peninsula, at 840 feet above sea level, within easy reach of the coast (nearest 7 miles to Newport / Dinas Head), the off-shore islands of Skomer, Ramsay and Caldy.
 It allows a good central access to the ancient Preseli Hills and the source of the Stonehenge Bluestones.
-Cardigan Bay s dolphins and seals, and the car ferries to Eire (Fishguard to Rosslare 4 hours) are also near by 8 miles to Fishguard.
+Cardigan Bay s dolphins and seals, and the car ferries to Ireland (Fishguard to Rosslare 4 hours) are also near by 8 miles to Fishguard.

 The area is a haven for artists, drawn by the scenery, climate and relaxed pace of life.
 Yet it's all just 25 minutes from M and S, Tesco, Morrisons, Lidl and Aldi.
 It is also on the National Cycle Network Route 47.
-There is a famous pub, the Tavern Sinc, now community owned and a restaurant within the pub., about a mile.
+There is a famous pub, the Tavern Sinc, now community owned and a restaurant within the about a mile.